 The Company is actively seeking financing which will allow the Company to meet its ongoing obligations, including the royalty payments required pursuant to its mining lease agreements and a potential obligation to fund the its share of costs related to the relationship it has with the optionee and operator, Pilot, in regard to the exploration of the Kinsley Mountain property.
-A joint venture has not been formed, both parties are working to finalize an agreement, however, the Company has put a total of USD\$205,472 in escrow to satisfy these obligations through June 30, 2013.
-In order for the Company to incur future quarterly obligation a budget must be prepared and approved by the joint venture that will be established to oversee the Kinsley Mountain project.
-To fund these potential costs will require the Company raising additional capital, however, there can be no assurance that the Company's efforts will be successful.
+A joint venture has not been formed, both parties are working to finalize an agreement, however, the Company paid Pilot a total of USD\$205,472 in escrow to satisfy to help fund the operating costs at the Kinsley Mountain property through June 30, 2013.
+Since the Company has notified Pilot of its intention to not participate in the 2013 work program, Pilot has agreed to reimburse this amount.
+As a result of its decision to not participate in the 2013 work program, the Company's remaining interest in the Kinsley Mountain project is approximately 20%.
+To fund any future potential share of its costs, will require the Company raising additional capital, however, there can be no assurance that the Company's efforts will be successful.

-For the Six Months Ended March 31, 2013 Containing information up to and including May 28, 2013
+For the Nine Months Ended June 30, 2013 Containing information up to and including August 26, 2013